Consider your market

 - Make a list of characteristics of the people who will buy your product or service.

-- Where do the majority of these types of people live?
+- Where do the majority of these types of people live and what does this mean for your business?
 Conduct some market research to find this out.
 There are many ways to find market research data.
 You could:

 - visit potential competitors to observe the types of customers they attract